DilwaLad24/DilwaLad24.github.io/_posts/2015-11-28-First-Lesson-Review.md

 ---
 **First Lesson Review**

 Positive Points: This lesson was very exciting.
-Making my own website is something me or my dad had ever done.
+Making my own website is something my dad nor I had ever done.
 I was very happy with my speed of progress & my finished product.
 Also Mr Keen was in a good, kind mood.
 This is not something you see very often so I have treasured the memory.

 Negative Points: In this lesson I could have improved.
 I did not know what was next before he had explained it.
 This needs to be improved if I want to be top of the class.